lalylaly1227/Movies-ETL/README.md

 Jupyter Notebooks, PostgreSQL, pgAdmin

 ## Results
-I was able to clean up the data and remove unnecessary columns and join the files.
+I was able to clean up the data, remove unnecessary columns and join the files.
 With the finished data, I was able to upload to the SQL server for further review.

 ## Summary
 There was a of 6,052 rows in the movie table and 26,024,289 rows in the ratings table.